Wrongo’s daughter gave him an Amazon Echo Dot for his birthday. Bob Lefsetz says that Amazon is becoming the new Apple: (brackets by the Wrongologist)

 Sales for Echo speakers based on Alexa’s voice-recognition software were nine times more than the 2015 holiday season…Echo and Echo Dot were the best-selling products across Amazon this year…

 Sales were so good that Amazon sold out of its Echo speakers in mid-December.
 The Echo shortage shows voice-activated assistants have found a strong niche with consumers.
+Smart home devices in general are booming at the moment and so it the desire for installation services like crestron programming.
 But there’s a potential dark side to having an Alexa device: Alexa’s job is to listen to you speak, and then recognize and use those data.

 This begs the question of whether you should have any expectations of privacy if Alexa is plugged in.
 If you think this is an academic question, consider that police in Arkansas want to know what an Amazon Echo device may have heard during a murder: